BlameTroi/ini_parser/README.txt

 The original was advertised as taking about 150 lines. 'cloc' reports 157 lines so mission accomplished.

-The workthru/rewrite is reported as having 206 lines of code. not bad at all.
+The workthru/rewrite is reported as having 206 lines of code.
+Not bad at all.